-- (i) Amounts presented are averages for the entire group of other NEOs. - (ii) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards (at target) by the closing market price of shares of our Common Stock on the applicable grant date. - (iii) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards (at target) by the closing market price of shares of our Common Stock on the last trading day of the applicable fiscal year. - (v) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards by the difference of the closing market prices of shares of our Common Stock on the last trading day of the applicable fiscal year and the last trading day of the prior fiscal year.
+^(I) Amounts presented are averages for the entire group of other NEOs.

+Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards (at target) by the closing market price of shares of our Common Stock on the applicable grant date.

+- (iii) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards (at target) by the closing market price of shares of our Common Stock on the last trading day of the applicable fiscal year. - ^(M) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards by the difference of the closing market prices of shares of our Common Stock on the last trading day of the applicable fiscal year and the last trading day of the prior fiscal year.
 For 2022, PSU awards granted in 2021 are calculated based on the target award amounts and PSU awards granted in 2020 are calculated based on a 112% payout performance level.
-For 2021, PSU awards granted in 2020 are calculated based on a 113% payout performance level.
-For 2020, PSU awards granted in 2019 are calculated based on a 133% payout performance level. - (v) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards by the difference of the closing market price of shares of our Common Stock on the vesting dates and the last trading day of the applicable prior fiscal year. - $^{(3)}$ Peer Group TSR consists of the FTSE Nareit All Equity REITs Index. - (4) AFFO Attributable per Share is a non-GAAP financial measure.
+For 2021, PSU awards granted in 2020 are calculated based on the target award amounts and PSU awards granted in 2019 are calculated based on a 113% payout performance level.
+For 2020, PSU awards granted in 2019 are calculated based on the target award amounts and PSU awards granted in 2018 are calculated based on a 133% payout performance level. - ^(V) Calculated by multiplying the number of shares of Common Stock underlying the RSU and PSU awards by the difference of the closing market price of shares of our Common Stock on the vesting dates and the last trading day of the applicable prior fiscal year. - (3) Peer Group TSR consists of the FTSE Nareit All Equity REITs Index. - (4) AFFO Attributable per Share is a non-GAAP financial measure.
 Definitions of non-GAAP financial measures and reconciliations to GAAP can be found in Appendix A.